 Thame Remembers 2nd Lieutenant Richard Tuckey Hewer

-He went with the regiment to Egypt, was there promoted to Sqn Sgt Major.
-He went with part of the regiment to Gallipoli, and took part (with the Abingdon Troop) in the storming of Burnt Hill.
+He then went with part of the Regiment (dismounted) to Gallipoli and took part in the storming of

-Richard Tuckey Hewer is buried in Jerusalem War Cemetery, Israel.
-In Thame he is remembered on the war memorial, and on St Mary’s and All Saints memorial boards.
+Second Lieutenant Richard Tuckey Hewer, Berkshire Yeomanry, is buried in Jerusalem War Cemetery, Israel.
+He is remembered in Thame on the War Memorial and on the Memorial Boards of St Mary’s Church and All Saints’ Church.

 The Thame Remembers Cross was delivered to Jerusalem War Cemetery, Isreal on 07th July 2018 by John Howell MP